benxiaoliu/notes/necessary knowledge.md

 What is Tornado?
 A Python web framework and asynchronous networking library, originally developed at FriendFeed.
 By using non-blocking network I/O, Tornado can scale to tens of thousands of open connections, making it ideal for long polling, WebSockets, and other applications that require a long-lived connection to each user.

 Tornado:
-The integration with other frameworks and libraries is also possible: Twisted, asyncio or even WSGI applications.
+Tornado is a Python web framework and asynchronous networking library,The integration with other frameworks and libraries is also possible: Twisted, asyncio or even WSGI applications.
 Tornado’s features:

 offers a lot of generic classes that can be used for creating the application, e.g. Router, or SocketHandler for websockets,